NortonAlex/DAESIM/README.md

 ## Getting started

-Make your conda environment using the environment.yml file and the command:
+Make your conda environment called `daesim` using the environment.yml file and the command:

 $ conda env create --name daesim --file environment.yml

+Then, you can activate your new environment with the command:

+$ conda activate daesim

 Then run `jupyter notebook` to open a jupyter server.
 From there, go into notebooks and work through the example notebooks.

+Once you're finished, you can deactivate the conda environment with the command:

+$ conda deactivate

 ### Why do I only see `.py` files in the `notebooks` directory?